hariroshan/elm-native-library/README.md

     ```

 2. Install dependencies using `yarn` or `npm install`
-3. Follow the instructions to setup your [development enviroment](https://docs.nativescript.org/environment-setup.html)
+3. Follow the instructions to setup your [mobile development enviroment](https://docs.nativescript.org/environment-setup.html)
-4. Run project using `yarn run run:ios` or `npm run run:ios`
+4. Run project using
+    - `yarn run run:ios` or `npm run run:ios` for iOS
+    - `yarn run run:android` or `npm run run:android` for Android

 ## TODO